 Peter Kim is Chief Counsel of Litigation and Employment at Jones Lang LaSalle.
 He provides employment counseling to his business partners and manages labor and employment litigation.
 Prior to this in-house role, Peter was a partner at Litchfield Cavo LLP focusing on litigation involving employment, aviation, pharmaceutical, and financial industry class action claims.
 He earned his J.D. from Loyola University Chicago School of Law and his B.S. from the University of Illinois at Chicago.
 Before entering the field of law, Peter was a financial analyst at the Northern Trust.
 He is the immediate past president of The Hana Center and current board member.
 The Hana Center is a 50+ year old NFP organization providing social service to the community as well as social justice advocacy.

-Samera Syeda Ludwig is a partner at Lowis & Gellen LLP where she focuses her practice on employment discrimination, immigration and commercial disputes.
-She is also the Chair of the firm’s Immigration Practice.
+Samera Syeda Ludwig is a partner at Kilpatrick Townsend & Stockton LLP where she focuses her practice on labor and employment.
+For more than 20 years, she has represented employers in both state and federal courts and in administrative proceedings throughout the country.
+As an experienced litigator, Samera counsels and represents businesses on matters involving employee discipline, employee claims of discrimination, and harassment and retaliation and conducts internal investigations.
 Samera has an active pro bono practice partnering with the National Immigrant Justice Center assisting individuals in obtaining asylum, U visas and other relief.
 Samera also sits on the Board of the Chicago High School For The Arts.
 Samera received her B.A. with Honors from Wesleyan University and her J.D. from Columbia Law School.